Learn about the hazards of the Internet, cyberbullying, sexting, and tips for safe internet use.

 - use a computer or computer network to make or cause to be made an unauthorized copy, in any form, including, but not limited to, any printed or electronic form of computer data, computer programs or computer software residing in, communicated by, or produced by a computer or computer network;

-- install or cause the installation of computer software or collect information that records all or the majority of keystrokes made on another’s computer; or
+- install or cause to be installed, or collect information through, computer software that records all or a majority of the keystrokes made on the computer of another; or

-- install or cause the installation of computer software on another’s computer for the purpose of (i) taking control of the computer so that it can cause damage to another computer or (ii) disabling or disrupting the computer’s ability to share or transmit instructions or data to other computers or related computer equipment.
+- install or cause to be installed on the computer of another, computer software for the purpose of (i) taking control of that computer so that it can cause damage to another computer or (ii) disabling or disrupting the ability of the computer to share or transmit instructions or data to other computers or to any related computer equipment or devices, including but not limited to printers, scanners, or fax machines.

 This crime is a Class 6 felony (one to five years imprisonment) if any of these actions cause damage to another person’s property valued at $1,000 or more or if you install, or cause to be installed, software described above on five computers or more.
 It is also a Class 6 felony if any such actions target the government or utility company computers or networks.